 Flattening a Complex PDF File

-If your PDF file takes a long time to open, and you can see each layer being drawn on your screen as it opens, it is a good indication that you will have trouble printing it.
-Here are a few techniques to printing a complex PDF
+If your PDF file takes a long time to open, and you can see each layer being drawn on your screen one at a time, it is a good indication that you will not be able to print it.
+Here are a few techniques for making a complex file printable.